 Make a Day: This is our favorite farmers market to hit up in the Minneapolis-St Paul area because of the easy walk to so many family attractions.
 After you shop, you’re only steps from the super kid-friendly Mill City Museum.
 Or, if you’d rather stay outdoors, my kids enjoy crossing the Mississippi River at the Stone Arch Bridge and exploring Mill Ruins Park (located below street level).
 For the best view of St Anthony Falls, try stopping in at the

-Note that 2021 summer information has not yet been announced.
-The market was located in the parking lot of Moon Palace Books last year during construction of the permanent location.
-We will verify the location prior to opening.
+The market is currently held in the parking lot of Moon Palace Books during construction of the permanent location.
+They’ll be in their new location for 2022.
+More information.

 Location: Lake St E & 22nd Ave S, Minneapolis